 without further ado, enjoy your crappy fanfiction :)

 Once upon a time, there was a large and mighty kingdom called Kisyria.
-It was ruled by a kind, noble king named Lucas, and his wife, the fair Queen Roxanne.
-For many years the kingdom basked in glory and splendor, as the land was peaceful and prosperous, for the most part.
-But even then, the king and queen were still not happy...
+Ruled by a kind, noble king and his fair queen, Kisyria basked in the warm splendor of peace and opulence; the land as prosperous as it was green.

-Finally, after a few more years, a miracle occurred.
-The queen finally bore a child.
-The aging monarchs hadn't looked so happy in years, and the kingdom eagerly awaited the promised day.
+Finally, after a few more years, a miracle occurred: the queen finally bore a child.
+As her belly grew, the entire kingdom prepared to rejoice.

 . . . . . . . . . . . . . . . . . .

-"My dear Lucas, he's absolutely beautiful!
-He really is the spitting image of Roxanne!"
+"My dear Lucas, he's the spitting image of Roxanne!"

-His guest laughed softly.
-"I would have to agree with you there; I was watching the whole thing!
+Ella chuckled softly.
+"I saw!
 The whole court seems to be quite taken with him...You'd better be careful, or someone might just snatch him away!"

-Lucas smiled again as Ella reached down slowly to stroke the boy's soft cheek.
-The baby shifted in his sleep, nestling deeper into his soft blankets.
+Lucas smiled again as Ella reached down slowly to stroke the boy's cheek.
+The baby shifted in his sleep, cooing softly as he nestled deeper into the blankets.

 Lucas smiled.
-Ella had also been a friend of his and Roxanne's as children, and he laughed to see that even now, she was still as excitable and dramatic as always.
+Ella had also been a friend of his and Roxanne's as children, and he laughed to see that even now, she was still as dramatic as always.
 While there was a tendency for her to come off as a bit controlling, she was a smart woman; well known for her many mad-capped pranks and frighteningly brilliant plans.
-And remembering what a handful she'd been back then, Lucas prayed hopelessly that she hadn't passed the genes on to her son...
+The trouble they had caused with her in their group had been nothing to sneeze at.

 "He plays pranks on the servants, runs out on lessons….Oh, sometimes I just don't know how to control that boy!
-I don't even know where he gets half the things he sets up!
-I wonder if I should be letting him play with that foolish boy Demyx!
-He's perfectly sweet, but I hardly believe he is a good influence on my son!
+I don't even know where he gets it from!
+I wonder if I should be letting him play with that boy Demyx!...Oh, he's perfectly sweet, mind you," she moved to assure him, "but I hardly believe he's a good influence!
+Running about so foolishly as he does!"

 Lucas laughed softly, earning a slight glare from his old friend.